WilliamUW/ETHNYC/sponsors/FileCoin&IPFS.md

 ### Please add a sentence or two on why you're applicable for this prize.

-We leveraged FileCoin and IPFS to saving NFT metadata so that it never goes away.
+We leveraged IPFS, specifically Web3.Storage API to save NFT metadata so that the reputable score is stored decentrally and never goes away.

 ### Link to the code where the tech is used.

 ### How easy is it to use the API / Protocol?
+(1 - ve
-(1 - very difficult, 10 - very easy)
+ry difficult, 10 - very easy)

 ### Additional Feedback